 Minimum Cumulative and Science GPAs of 3.0

 The admissions committee requires that you have a minimum cumulative GPA of 3.0 and a minimum science GPA of 3.0.
 Higher GPAs tend to be more competitive within the applicant pool.

 A minimum of 150 hours of clinical experience in a physical therapy setting is required.
 More competitive applicants typically exceed these minimum hours and accumulate their experience across a variety of settings.
 This work requirement can be completed in a volunteer or paid capacity.

 Grades of “C” or better are required in all prerequisite courses, outlined below.
 Prerequisite courses taken on a “pass/no pass” basis will not be recognized, and AP credits will not be accepted in lieu of college-level courses.
 All courses must be for science or pre-health majors.
-Introductory or “survey-style” courses will not be accepted in fulfilment of prerequisites.
+“Survey-style” courses will not be accepted in fulfillment of prerequisites.